Volunteer with UCLA UniCamp’s ATL Program

 The Accelerated Transfer Leadership (ATL) program encourages all incoming and continue transfer students to apply!

 Volunteers have the most important role at camp: they work directly with the campers in small ratios to create a magical experience.
-You will be sorted into a session and will train with your co-counselor(s) through two weeks over the summer to build the mentorship and leadership skills you’ll need to be an amazing counselor.
+You will be sorted into a session and will train with your co-counselor(s) through a week over the summer to build the mentorship and leadership skills you’ll need to be an amazing counselor.
 Your responsibilities include:

 - Building relationships with fellow volunteers to create a supportive camp community